GothenburgBitFactory/taskwarrior/README.md

 We use the following branching model:

-* `master` is the stable branch.
+* `stable` is a branch containing the content of the latest release.
 Building from here is the same as building from the latest tarball, or installing a binary package.
-No development is done on the `master` branch.
+No development is done on the `stable` branch.

-* `2.6.0` is the current development branch.
-All work is done here, and upon release it will be merged to `master`.
-This development branch is not stable, and should be treated accordingly.
-Make backups.
+* `develop` is the current development branch.
+All work is done here, and upon release it will be merged to `stable`.
+While development branch is not stable, we utilize CI to ensure we're at least not merging improvements that break existing tests, and hence should be relatively safe.
+We still recommend making backups when using the development branch.

 ## Installing